apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**As F-16s Arrive, Ukraine Still Faces Steep Challenges in the Skies**
+**Trump’s ‘won’t have to vote anymore’ remark didn’t mean anything, Chris Sununu claims**

-You can read more about it [here](https://news.google.com/rss/articles/CBMiSWh0dHBzOi8vd3d3Lm55dGltZXMuY29tLzIwMjQvMDcvMjgvd29ybGQvZXVyb3BlL3VrcmFpbmUtcnVzc2lhLWYtMTZzLmh0bWzSAQA?oc=5).
+You can read more about it [here](https://news.google.com/rss/articles/CBMiWGh0dHBzOi8vd3d3LnBvbGl0aWNvLmNvbS9uZXdzLzIwMjQvMDcvMjgvdHJ1bXAtd29udC1oYXZlLXRvLXZvdGUtYW55bW9yZS1zdW51bnUtMDAxNzE1MjnSAQA?oc=5).

 ## Requirements
 - Python 3.8